 - The addition of short introductory paragraph outlining the article’s main arguments and findings, and any relevant background information for readers.

-Once these edits and revisions are complete, we will send the final version of the blog article to authors with an estimated date of publication, and give the author an opportunity to make any further edits deemed to be necessary.
+Once these edits and revisions are complete, we will send the final version of the blog post to authors with an estimated date of publication, and give the author an opportunity to make any further edits deemed to be necessary.
 Please note that owing to events and other circumstances beyond our control, we may have to change our posting order at very short notice.

 Creative Commons and article sharing policy